Rodney Alcala: Unidentified photographs

-In March 2010, the Huntington Beach, California and New York City Police Departments released 120 of Alcala's photographs and sought the public's help in identifying them in the hope of determining if any of the women and children he photographed were additional victims.
-Approximately 900 additional photos could not be made public, police said, because they were too sexually explicit.
+In March 2010, the Huntington Beach, California and New York City police departments released 120 of Alcala's photographs and sought the public's help in reviewing them in the hope of identifying any women and children who may have been additional victims.
+Approximately 900 additional photos were too sexually explicit to be made public, police said.
 In the first few weeks, police reported that approximately 21 women had come forward to identify themselves, and "at least six families" said they believed they recognized loved ones who "disappeared years ago and were never found".
-None of the photos were unequivocally connected to a missing person case or unsolved murder until 2013.
+None of the photos was unequivocally connected to a missing person case or unsolved murder until 2013.
 One hundred and ten of the original photos remain posted online, and police continue to solicit the public's help with further identifications.
 Most of the subjects remain unidentified.
 Police fear that some of the subjects may be additional cold case victims.